 On Physical Gold Accumulation vs. Paper Game Proliferation

 "Physical gold is very scarce.
 It's hard to mine, hard to find, and hard to finance.
-Supply only grows 1.5 percent per year relative to the above ground supply… The more physical gold that flows into Asia that isn't traded will stay as a permanent insulation to protect their capital for generations, making it harder for Western capital markets to play the game of paper gold."
+Supply only grows 1.5 percent per year relative to the above-ground supply… The more physical gold that flows into Asia that isn't traded will stay as permanent insulation to protect their capital for generations, making it harder for Western capital markets to play the game of paper gold."

 -John Hathaway, portfolio manager, Tocqueville Asset Management, speaking at Dubai Precious Metals Conference